JonayaRiley/HomestuckSlurReplacement/README.md

 	Please feel free to drop me a line on Twitter (@AltUniverseWash) if you like this or want to suggest additional changes.

 	If you feel the need to tell me that this is a bad project idea, please don't.

+5. Known issues

+	-Slurs present in all flashes aren't currently addressed (working on it!)